andrewbenington/OpenHome/docs/BUILD_MAC.md

-# Building the application (MacOS)
+# Building the application (macOS)

 Open the Terminal application.
 Is is located in the Utilities folder, under Applications.

 ## Install Homebrew

-Homebrew is a package manager for MacOS, and it streamlines the process of installing packages.
+Homebrew is a package manager for macOS, and it streamlines the process of installing packages.
 Paste and execute the following command in Terminal:

 ```zsh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"